cosc310team24/project/README.md

 #### Profile Displays

 Allows users to see the profiles of staff members including their id, first name, last name, email, and permission level.
+The example image shows the profile page with some test profiles.
 ![image](https://user-images.githubusercontent.com/113552143/201818540-2286f133-5cdc-45ff-b4af-f9e96b5bca2c.png)

 #### Pass Cart to Checkout, then to Shipments